 Tips for Caring for a Dog With Canine Dementia

-- Always be optimistic with the animal to encourage it to live a positive life
+- Always be optimistic with the animal to encourage it to live a positive life.

-Conclusion for When to Put a Dog Down Due To Dementia
+Conclusion: When to Put a Dog Down Due To Dementia

 Dementia is a severe condition that a dog cannot handle on its own.
 Once you notice the symptoms discussed in the article, you should call your vet to diagnose the condition.